pvoisin/xml.js/README.md

 # XML.js

 ## What for?
 XML.js provides helper functions for XML manipulation, including conversion of documents into [JXON](https://developer.mozilla.org/en-US/docs/JXON) objects.
-It is built on top of [xmldom](https://www.npmjs.org/package/xmldom) & [xpath](https://www.npmjs.org/package/xpath) modules and brings common XML-related features together into a simplistic API.
+It is built on top of browsers' [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document/implementation) and brings common XML-related features together into a simplistic API.

+4U2♥XML :)

 ## API